Early stages of collective cell invasion: Biomechanics: Active migration forces

-Figure \ref{fig4b} shows further details on forces and strains as generated by the single step and fractional step methods on a 15-cell cluster out of which the three M cells have left.
-Panels (a), (f)-(j) have been produced by the fractional step method and the others by the single step method.
-Let us compare the strains in the ECM around the rightmost M cell (further from the reference point on the lower left corner and therefore closer to the target point on the upper right corner) as calculated by the single step method in Fig.~\ref{fig4b}(e) and the same strains calculated by the fractional step method in Fig.~\ref{fig4b}(j).
-The strains near the target point are greater when calculated by the fractional step method.
-Clearly, M cell invasion is much more facilitated by the fractional step method than by combining stiffness and migration forces as in the single step method.
+Figures \ref{fig5} and \ref{fig6} show further details on forces and strains as generated by the single step and fractional step CPMs, respectively.
+Out of a 15-cell cluster, three M cells have left towards an attraction point on the upper right corner.
+Let us compare the strains in the ECM around the rightmost M cell (closer to the attraction point) as calculated by the single step CPM in Fig.~\ref{fig5}(d) and the same strains calculated by the fractional step CPM in Fig.~\ref{fig6}(f).
+The strains near the attraction point are greater when calculated by the fractional step CPM.

-Figure~\ref{fig5} presents two simulations of migration of M cells from a cellular aggregate formed by E and M cells with other adhesion parameters that make it harder for E and M cells to separate.
-The single time step approach succeeds for M cells to reach the attraction point if $j_{mm}=1/2$ (low M-M cell adhesion, cf Fig.~\ref{fig5}(c)), but fails if $j_{mm}=1$ (larger M-M cell adhesion, cf Fig.~\ref{fig5}(f)), whereas the fractional time step approach always enables migration; see Fig.~\ref{fig5}(b) and \ref{fig5}(e).
+Figure~\ref{fig7} presents two simulations of migration of M cells from a cellular aggregate formed by E and M cells with other adhesion parameters that make it harder for E and M cells to separate.
+The single time step approach succeeds for M cells to reach the attraction point if $j_{mm}=1/2$ (low M-M cell adhesion, cf Fig.~\ref{fig7}(c)), but it does not produce migration if $j_{mm}=1$ (larger M-M cell adhesion, cf Fig.~\ref{fig7}(f)), whereas the fractional time step approach always enables migration; see Fig.~\ref{fig7}(b) and \ref{fig7}(e).
 In qualitative terms, separating the steps of stiffness traction forces and migration forces is crucial.
-Stiffness forces as in Eq.~\eqref{eq1} have extension-retraction symmetry by choosing the threshold energy $E_\theta$ corresponding to the target pixel for extension and to the source pixel for retraction.
+Stiffness forces as in Eq.~\eqref{eq1} have extension-retraction symmetry by choosing the YMT of the target pixel for extension and that of the source pixel for retraction.
 This ensures cohesive extension and retraction of the cells.
-Contrastingly, the migration forces of Eqs.~\eqref{eq10} select the threshold energy of the target pixel both in extension and in retraction, which induces directional movement.
-Thus, the fractional time step approach provides a robust framework for modeling active migration and stiffness-driven mechanics for different adhesion values.
-This method with the push forces of Eq.~\eqref{eq10b} will be adopted in subsequent simulations.
+The selection of theYMT of the target pixel both in extension and in retraction for the migration force of Eq.~\eqref{eq10b} enforces directional movement.
+Thus, the fractional CPM provides a robust framework for modeling active migration and stiffness-driven mechanics for different adhesion values and will be adopted in subsequent simulations.